Data Lake Definition

 Not always, but often a data lake is implemented using Hadoop.

-Hadoop is open-source software and a framework that can be used for distributed storage and processing of data sets of big data using the MapReduce programming model.
+Hadoop is open-source software and a framework that can be used for distributed storage and processing big data data sets using the MapReduce programming model.
 Hadoop consists of computer clusters built from commodity hardware.
 Many data lake solutions make use of or are related to Hadoop.
 But of course, Hadoop is not the only software and framework for Data Lakes.

 Data Lake Architecture Principle